 Virgin Media operates one of the largest and arguably most advanced cable broadband network in the UK, after buying it from the NTL and Telewest group in 2006.

-The BT alternative, BT Infinity, uses existing phone lines with new VDSL (very high speed DSL) technology, capable of up to 100Mb over short distances and a blazing fast 300Mbps in select locations.
-BT's cable infrastructure is used by a host of rival providers who have used it to offer fibre broadband services of their own.
+The BT alternative, BT Infinity, uses existing phone lines with new VDSL (very high speed DSL) technology, capable of up to 100Mbps over short distances and a blazing fast 300Mbps in select locations.
+BT's cable infrastructure is utilised by a host of rival providers who use it to offer fibre broadband services of their own.

 Cable broadband is available with phone and television packages from a host of providers, including Virgin Media, BT Infinity, Sky, EE, Plusnet and TalkTalk.

 To find out which providers offer a service in your area, check with the uSwitch broadband postcode checker.

 Mobile broadband is provided over mobile phone networks using 3G or 4G technology.
-In the UK the major mobile phone providers all offer 3G broadband packages via a dongle, MiFi or tethered mobile phone.
-However, 4G technology is much less widespread and offers far narrower choice of providers.
+In the UK the major mobile phone providers all offer 3G or 4G broadband packages via a dongle, MiFi or tethered mobile phone..

 One of the most notable advantages of mobile broadband is that the contracts can run for one month only, offering a lot more flexibility than the 12 month contracts on fixed-line connections.